eltc29/Fanlinc/README.md

 ## Fanlinc

-Instructions:
+### Instructions
 - Clone repo to your local computer.
-- Go to frontend folder and run `npm install` to install all the required dependencies.
-Do the same in backend folder.
+- In repo folder, run `npm install` to install all the required dependencies.
-- Open two terminals, one in frontend folder and one in backend folder.
+- Open two terminals in the repo folder.
-- In both terminals, run `npm start`.
+- In one of them, run `npm run dev` and in the other, run `ng serve --o`.
-- The webpage should open after everything compiles.
+- The webpage should open in the browser after everything compiles.